dariusmilea/python3_dev_interview_cheatsheet/python3_core.md

 ## 2.Threading <a name="threading"></a>

+In **concurrent** execution, two or more tasks can start, execute and complete in **overlapping time periods**.
+Therefore, these tasks don’t necessarily have to run simultaneously — they just need to make progress in an overlapping manner.

+On the other hand, in **parallelism** multiple tasks (or even several components of one task) can literally **run at the same time** (e.g on a **multi-core processor or on a machine with multiple CPUs**).

+Python **cannot run threads in parallel** but it can run them **concurrently** through context switching during I/O bound operations.

+This limitation is actually enforced by GIL.
+The **Python Global Interpreter Lock** (GIL) prevents threads within the same process to be executed at the same time.
+The GIL is necessary because **Python’s interpreter is not thread-safe**.
+This **global lock is enforced every time we attempt to access Python objects within threads**.
+At any given time, **only one thread can acquire the lock for a specific object**.
+Therefore, CPU-bound code will have no performance gain with Python multi-threading.

 ### 2.1 `Thread` Class <a name="thread-class"></a>

 The Thread class represents an activity that is run in a separate thread of control.
 There are two ways to specify the activity: by passing a callable object to the constructor, or by overriding the `run()` method in a subclass.
 No other methods (except for the constructor) should be overridden in a subclass.
 In other words, only override the `__init__()` and `run()` methods of this class.